Boundary convergence and path divergence sets for bounded analytic functions in the disk: Introduction

-In Section~\ref{sect: Example.}, we will examine the convergence and path convergence/divergence sets for the function $g(z)=e^{\frac{z+1}{z-1}}$ at $1$.
-Although no open disk $U\subset\mathbb{D}$ which is tangent to the unit circle at $1$ can be a convergence set for $g$ at $1$, we will find a convergence set for $g$ at $1$ with smooth boundary close to $1$ that is tangent to the unit circle at $1$.
+In Section~\ref{sect: Example.}, we will examine the convergence sets for the function $g(z)=e^{\frac{z+1}{z-1}}$ at $1$.
+Although no open disk $D\subset\mathbb{D}$ which is tangent to the unit circle at $1$ can be a convergence set for $g$ at $1$, we will find a convergence set for $g$ at $1$ with smooth boundary close to $1$ that is tangent to the unit circle at $1$.